 In terms of the JSE listing requirements paragraph 7.F.5 every issuer must implement the King IV Code through application of the King IV Code disclosure and application regime.
-As at year end 28 February 2022, African Dawn Capital Limited has not complied with the requirements set out in Principle 7.8 of King IV which states that the governing body should consist of majority of non-executive members most of whom should be independent.
+As at year end 28 February 2023, African Dawn Capital Limited has not complied with the requirements set out in Principle 7.8 of King IV which states that the governing body should consist of majority of non-executive members most of whom should be independent.
+This has affected the ability of the group to maintain some of the critical committee's including the audit and risk committee and the social and ethics committee.